 R701-5.
 State Funded Capital Projects Approvals

 5.1.
-Boards of Trustee Review of Requests: Institutions shall obtain approval from their respective Boards of Trustees before they may submit a request funding for capital development and capital improvement projects to the Board of Regents.
-Boards of Trustees shall ensure that proposed project requests are consistent with the institution’s Master Plan, the role assignment of the institution, and institutional goals and objectives.
+Boards of Trustee Review of Requests: Institutions shall obtain approval from their respective Boards of Trustees before they may submit a funding request for dedicated, nondedicated, and capital improvement projects to the Board of Regents.
+Boards of Trustees shall ensure that proposed project requests: are cost effective and an efficient use of resources, are consistent with the institution’s Master Plan, are consistent with the institution’s mission, and fulfill a critical institutional facility need.

 5.2.
-Commissioner’s Office Recommendations: The Commissioner and his staff shall provide annual recommendations for capital facilities development and improvement projects based on approved prioritization procedures for consideration by the Board in the preparation of its recommendations to the State Building Board, Governor and Legislature.
+Commissioner’s Office Recommendations: The Commissioner and his staff shall provide annual recommendations for dedicated, nondedicated, and improvement projects based on approved allocation and prioritization policies for consideration by the Board in the preparation of its recommendations to the State Building Board, Governor and Legislature.

-5.3.
-Regent Prioritization of State Funded Projects: The Board shall annually prioritize capital development projects for the System of Higher Education in accordance with Regent Policy R741, Capital Development Prioritization, and submit final recommendations to the State Building Board, the Governor, and the State Legislature.
+5.5.
+Regent Prioritization of Nondedicated Projects: The Board shall annually prioritize nondedicated projects for the System of Higher Education in accordance with Regent Policy R741, Nondedicated Capital Project Prioritization Process, and submit final recommendations to the State Building Board, the Governor, and the State Legislature.

 R701-6.
 Submission of Capital Improvement Requests – Each year institutions shall submit to the Utah State Building Board and the Board of Regents a prioritized list of projects for funding through the state capital improvement program.